laitanawe/nextflow-programming/_episodes/04-nextflow-dsl2-workflow-definition.md

 // For execution caching / resume, you can do: nextflow run script.nf -with-docker repo_name/image:tag -resume
 // For more cpus, you can do: nextflow run script.nf -with-docker repo_name/image:tag -process.cpus 4

-/*  A Nextflow process block
+/*  A Nextflow process block, using include statements:
-    Process names are written, by convention, in uppercase but it could also be in lowercase.
-    This convention is used to enhance workflow readability. */
+    Curly brackets are mandatory in include statements, so you can include specific/multiple processes from a file e.g. include { index; quant } from './modules/quant' from ./some_module or from ./some_module.nf or from /some/module The .nf is optional but the path to the module file has to be relative or absolute */

     include { index } from './modules/index' // './modules/some_module' //Cut and Paste index block into ./modules/index.nf
     include { quant } from './modules/quant' // './modules/other_module' //Cut and Paste index block into ./modules/quant.nf